 A sofa might just be the most important household purchase you make — you certainly spend more waking hours on it than anything else in the apartment.
 Sure, you could spend several thousand dollars on a piece from Knoll or Minotti, but to make it really fun, we decided to challenge interior designers to pick out their favorite affordable sofas and love seats (ones that won’t become notorious for falling apart).
-Below, the 11 best for under $1,000 — and some under $500.
+Below, the 14 best for under $1,000 — and a few under $500.

 “Why not go super-minimal?
 I like this love seat because it’s basically a grown-up bean-bag chair, and it’s been reinterpreted in a classic blue-denim fabric.
 It’s as comfortable as one of those chairs, too, giving you adequate support if you properly fluff it.
-Pair it with a few textural elements — like a huge basket to hold books, some Japanese indigo cloth — and paint everything else white.” — Andrew Galuppi, designer
+Pair it with a few textural elements — like a huge basket to hold books, some Japanese indigo cloth — and paint everything else white.” —Andrew Galuppi, designer

 “A great mid-century look that won’t break the bank.
 It can work well mixed with higher-priced pieces without showing its affordable price, so no one will ever know you spent less than $800 for this great sofa.
-If you’re looking for firm seating with generous width, this one’s got that kind of comfort.” — Vicente Wolf, designer
+If you’re looking for firm seating with generous width, this one’s got that kind of comfort.” —Vicente Wolf, designer

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.